zx80live/env_arch_sway/README.md

 [none] mq-deadline kyber bfq               # none value is selected by default
 ```
-For NVME the `none` scheduler is better choise
+For NVME the `none` scheduler is better choise because the NVME's parallelism is used

 #### Console font
 ```